 Florida is commonly referred to as a no-fault divorce state.
 Therefore, you don’t need to prove adultery or reasons for a divorce.
 See Florida divorce law 61.052.
-All Florida law requires is there be irreconcilable differences to obtain a divorce.
+All Florida law requires is there be irreconcilable differences that leave a marriage irretrievably broken to obtain a divorce.
 See Ryan v.
-Ryan Generally, the requirements to file for divorce in Florida are minimal but navigating the court system can be difficult.
+Ryan Generally, the requirements to file for divorce in Florida are minimal, but navigating the legal process can be difficult.
 A divorce case can have a long-lasting effect on your finances and the relationship you have with your children.
 It is recommended that you don’t go through the divorce process alone and hire a skilled Tampa divorce lawyer to assist.

 For many, filing for divorce in Florida can sometimes be a long and tedious process.
-Florida divorce law has a complex web of statutes that must be successfully navigated.
-However, a divorce case in Florida can be summed up in many ways by using the PEACE acronym.
+Florida’s divorce law has a complex web of statutes that must be successfully navigated.
+However, a divorce case in Florida can be summed up in many ways using the PEACE acronym.
 The PEACE acronym represents all significant parts of a typical divorce in Florida and can help guide you through the process.
-Each part of the PEACE acronym is important, so if you need assistance contact a divorce law firm in Tampa for assistance.
+Each part of the PEACE acronym is important, so contact a divorce law firm in Tampa for assistance if you need assistance.

 P: Parenting Plan

 Ideally, the parents will reach an agreement amongst themselves on how to address child custody.
 If an agreement is reached, the judge will typically ratify the terms of the agreement.
-If parents cannot agree, the judge will decide the outcome based on the best interests of the children.
-Florida law does not give any preference to mothers or fathers when determining child custody matters.
-Instead, the custody arrangement will depend on the specific facts and circumstances of each case.
+If parents cannot agree, the judge will decide the outcome based on the children’s best interests.
+Florida’s law does not give any preference to mothers or fathers when determining parental responsibility in child custody matters.
+Instead, the final judgment for the custody arrangement will depend on the specific facts and circumstances of each case.
 See Williams v.
 Williams.

 E: Equitable Distribution

 In a Florida divorce case, marital assets and liabilities are subject to equitable distribution.
-Generally, the court will start with the premise of dividing marital assets and debts 50/50.
+Generally, the court will start with the premise of dividing marital debts and assets 50/50.
 The law requires that a court equally distribute a marital asset unless a “legally sufficient justification for an unequal distribution is given based on the relevant statutory factors.”
 See Hitchcock v.
 Hitchcock.
-For advice on how to unequally divide marital assets contact a Tampa divorce attorney to schedule a consultation.
+For advice on how to unequally divide marital assets, contact a Tampa divorce attorney to schedule a consultation.
 Obtaining an unequal distribution of a marital asset in Florida can be difficult without legal counsel.

-Alimony, which is also frequently referred to as spousal support, is payment from one ex-spouse to the other.
-The fundamental principle guiding an award of alimony is the disparity in the financial resources of the two parties.
-Under Florida divorce law, there are five types of alimony a judge can order as part of a divorce.
-The forms of alimony are; temporary, bridge the gap, rehabilitative, durational, and permanent alimony.
+Alimony, also frequently referred to as spousal support, is payment from one ex-spouse to the other.
+The fundamental principle guiding an award of alimony is the disparity of a spouse’s financial resources compared to the other spouse in the party.
+Under Florida divorce laws, a judge can order five types of alimony as part of a divorce.
+The forms of alimony are; temporary, bridge the gap alimony, rehabilitative alimony, durational, and permanent alimony.
 See Florida divorce law 61.08.
 A judge may award any combination of these types of alimony.
 Further, alimony payments can be made periodically or as a lump sum.

 C: Child Support

-Florida courts will defer to the Florida Child Support Guidelines for determining child support.
-The Guidelines outline how much child support will be required by each parent based on their net income, the number of children involved, and the custody arrangement.
-In a Florida divorce case, the judge will strictly follow the Florida Child Support Guidelines.
+Florida courts will defer to the Florida Child Support Guidelines in determining parental responsibility for child support payments.
+The Guidelines outline how much child support will be required by each parent based on their net income, the number of dependent children involved, and the custody arrangement.
+The judge will strictly follow the Florida Child Support Guidelines in a Florida divorce case.
 However, the court does have some discretion to deviate from the guidelines when it is appropriate to do so.

 E: Everything Else